WindMillCode/Google/certifications/big_Data/README.md

 * __Matrix factorization__ is a collaborative filtering technique that relies on two vectors called the user factors and the item factors

 ## Why Auto ML?

+* ML model made asap
+* vision or speech good when data is commonplace, so if a guy likes sports and is suprised the ml doesnt know things, regular is not sports reuglar